Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Hyperbolic invariant sets

 \subsection{Hyperbolicity}

 We begin by recalling some elements from hyperbolic dynamics, which generalize those already introduced in Section~\ref{ss:non_degenerate} for periodic orbits.
 We refer the reader to, e.g., the recent monograph of Fisher-Hasselblatt \cite{Fisher:2019vz} for more details.
-We will work in a rather general dynamical setting, which will include the one of Reeb flows on closed contact 3-manifolds.